ZarinaMye/Naramunz_DAO/README.md

 Install the OpenZeppelin library by running `npm install @openzeppelin/contracts` in the terminal.

 Before deploying the contract, you need to set up a .env file with your PRIVATE_KEY and SEPHOLIA_RPC_URL.
 These are required for the deployment process.
-For the Sepholia RPC URL, you can use an Alchemy node as a server and set up an application to obtain the RPC URL.
+For the Sepholia RPC URL, you can use Alchemy node as a server https://www.alchemy.com/ and set up an application to obtain the RPC URL.

-**IMPORTANT!** Remember to use a **dummy private key**, never expose **one that has any value attached**.
+**IMPORTANT!** Remember to use a **dummy private key**, never expose one that has any value attached.

 To deploy the contract, use the following command: `source .env` `forge script script/DeployDAO.s.sol --rpc-url $SEPHOLIA_RPC_URL --private-key $PRIVATE_KEY --broadcast`
 Please note that you only need to do this once.
 After the contract has been deployed, you don't need to repeat this step unless you want to redeploy the contract.